| SUPPORTS SUPPLIED The types of supports provided are: The learning guide - "The Approach" "The Approach" is a significant scaffold/support

 depends on the individual learning needs of the student, but

+is expected to occur every week as the problem unfolds.
 Internal students meet the problem (Week 2, 6 and 10 of

 the semester) in class and discuss in small groups of around